seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 adorer, not her friend.

 **IACHIMO**
-As fair and as good–a kind of hand-in-hand
+As fair and as good--a kind of hand-in-hand
-comparison–had been something too fair and too good
+comparison--had been something too fair and too good
 for any lady in Britain.
 If she went before others
 I have seen, as that diamond of yours outlustres
 many I have beheld.
 I could not but believe she